informix/informix-dockerfiles/informix-db/README.md

 5 - Storage Options:

-The docker image supports anonymous volumes, named volumes or bind mounts.
+The docker image supports anonymous volumes, named volumes and bind mounts.

 *  Default behavior is anonymous volume.
 When you issue the docker run command it will create an anonymous volume which can be seen in a ```docker volume ls``` command.
 No -v option is used on the docker run command.
 * Named volumes can be used, use the -v option and follow these instructions: